GSA/cto-website/_guides/Agile_Contracts_PWS_Template.md

 _Sample Constraint Statement_

 <p><i> "Contractor shall adhere to US Web Design Standards or other development standards as developed by the 18F team.
 As part of this being purchased off of the Agile Blanket Purchase Agreement (aBPA), work will be conducted in two-week sprints and reviewed at the end of each sprint for acceptability before moving on.
 The contractor and government may mutually agree to alter sprint length as needed.
-The contractor will not be responsible to perform the following: {add here} e.g. Hosting development environments "</i></p>
+The contractor will not be responsible to perform the following: {add here} e.g. Hosting development environments"</i></p>

 <h2>Roles and Responsibilities</h2>